 I've known many friends just like Carlton: Women who got their first set of eyelash extensions, were immediately obsessed, but for one reason or another, eventually let them all fall out or had them removed.
 Even I fall into this category.
 Because at the end of the day, there are almost as many cons to eyelash extensions as there are pros.

-To give you a well-rounded view of what having eyelash extensions is really like, we reached out to a few followers of our secret Facebook group, The Beauty Line, (are you a member?) who had eyelash extensions at one time but have since given them up.
+To give you a well-rounded view of what having eyelash extensions is really like, we asked our readers to find out who had eyelash extensions at one time but have since given them up.
 If you're thinking about getting eyelash extensions, you'll definitely want to read this.

-"I really liked and trusted the lash specialist I was seeing [for a year and a half].
+"I really liked and trusted the lash specialist I was seeing.
 She was so meticulous; I enjoyed conversations with her, and she had amazing hours.
 She would take appointments as late as 10 or 11 p.m., which meant I wasn't leaving until 1 or 1:30 a.m.
 But then I moved away from the area at the same time my last specialist decided to get out of the business … So I listened to the universe and gave the lashes a rest.
 I miss them often, though." — Elise, 29, had lash extensions for a year and a half

 "I'm obsessed with how [extensions] look on, and the ones I get last about three to four weeks, but getting an appointment is hard.
 I love the lash artist nearest to me, but she has a full book and it's hard to squeeze in an appointment. … I also work full-time, so when I can be squeezed in, it's during work hours." — Jamie, 23, had lash extensions on and off over the course of a year